Not Your Average Travel Guide

 Not Your Average Travel Guide (NYATG) is a travel show on the Travel Channel, it airs Saturdays at 10 p.m. and 10:30 p.m.
 ET/PT.
 It is hosted by seven different "Travel Guides", Bill Delano, Brian Knappenberger, Carrie Lederer, Kate Ward, Shane O, Joseph Van Harken, and Brad Hasse.
 The show features a specific city in each episode lasting approximately 30 minutes.
 The show attempts to give an unconventional personal tour of the world, also featured during the show are small travel tips and facts.
 The show debuted on November 17, 2006 at 8 p.m.
 ET/PT.

+History

+While riding a bike, Shane Reynolds gave a tour of Amsterdam in the series premier that aired on November 20, 2006.
+The Hindustan Times said, "The show was packed with all the entertaining elements that today's young Indian traveller seeks including the best ways to travel, local munchies, must dos and must visits."

+Bill Delano gave a tour of Washington, D.C. in a tour that aired in February 2007.
+During the Independence Day festivities, he showcased the National Mall, the National Gallery of Art, the United States Holocaust Memorial Museum.

+Led by Brian Knappenberger, a February 2008 episode toured London and included stops at St Paul's Cathedral, the Tower of London, Tate Modern, and the British Museum as well as a pub crawl.
+Another February 2008 episode from Knappenberger explored Wimbledon, the All England Lawn Tennis and Croquet Club, and the Wimbledon Lawn Tennis Museum, and included a conversation with Jamea Jackson.

 Format

 There's more History

 A view of the historical places in the city.

 How to get around

 The best way to get around the city and usually most economical.

 Meat and Potatoes

 Places and sites everyone has to see in a city.
 These are usually tourist heavy places.